 Berlin police make city's largest-ever cocaine seizure

-BERLIN (AP) — Berlin police on Monday found more than 300 kilograms (660 pounds) of cocaine inside banana boxes at a discount grocery chain in what authorities say is the largest-ever seizure of the drug in the German capital.
+BERLIN (AP) — Berlin police say they have found about 300 kilograms (660 pounds) of cocaine inside banana boxes at a discount grocery chain in what authorities say is the largest-ever seizure of the drug in the German capital.
 No arrests have been made.

-The cocaine was wrapped in black plastic packs of one kilogram (about two pounds) each and hidden between the bananas, police spokesman Michael Gassen said.
-He said it was the largest-ever cocaine seizure in Berlin.
+Police say the cocaine was wrapped in black plastic packs of one kilogram (about two pounds) each and hidden between the bananas.

 The market value of the cocaine was estimated at around 15 million euros ($16.8 million).

-It wasn't clear yet how the cocaine got into the banana boxes and where it came from, Gassen said.
-Police first found out about the discovery from Aldi employees who found the cocaine when opening the banana boxes in the morning.
+It wasn't clear yet how the cocaine got into the banana boxes and where it came from.